 Toxic: A number of times per day equal to his Constitution modifier (minimum 1/day), a vishkanya can envenom a weapon that he wields with his toxic saliva or blood (using blood requires the vishkanya to be injured when he uses this ability).
-Applying venom in this way
+Applying venom in this way is a swift action.

 Vishkanya Venom: Injury; save Fort DC 10 + 1/2 the vishkanya’s Hit Dice + the vishkanya’s Constitution modifier; frequency 1/round for 6 rounds; effect 1d2 Dex; cure 1 save.

 Weapon Familiarity: Vishkanyas are always proficient with blowguns, kukri, and shuriken

 Bit and Bridle

 The Exotic.
 Everyone chases it in the upper levels of any society.
 This is especially true for the elite of Kataphesh.
 Nothing is denied them.
 In a land were commerce is law, these people ride the crests of the golden tide of trade.
 For them, what is normally Exotic is just barely acceptable.